-We further observe that the unique structure of scene graphs forms a biparitie structure of message passing channels.
-Since messages only pass along the topological structure of a scene graph, the set of edge GRUs and the set of node GRUs form a biparitie graph, where no message is passed inside each set.
+We further observe that the unique structure of scene graphs forms a bipartite structure of nessage passing channels.
+Since messages only pass along the topological structure of a scene graph, the set of edge GRUs and the set of node GRUs form a bipartite graph, where no message is passed inside each set.
 Inspired by this observation, we formulate two disjoint sub-graphs that are essentially the dual graph to each other.
 The primal graph defines channels for messages to pass from edge GRUs to node GRUs.
-The dual graph to feast not edge GRUs to node GRUs.
+The dual graph defines channels for pressure to pass from